 GSvit is based on use of a regular rectangular mesh, so we use e.g. 200x200x200 rectangular volume elements - voxels on which our problem is defined.
-Individual voxels in the computational domain can be filled with any material and there is no limitation on this, as discussed in the section on Tetrahedral meshes
+Individual voxels in the computational domain can be filled with any material and there is no limitation on this, as discussed e.g. in sections on basic geometries and tetrahedral meshes.